 ¶10.
 Have we not all one Father?
 Has not one God created us?
 Why, then, do each of us deal treacherously with his brother, to profane the covenant of our fathers?

 ¶13.
-And this second thing you do.
-You cover the altar of the Lord with tears and weeping and groaning.
-He no longer regards or takes pleasure in the offering from your hand.
+And this is another thing you do.
+You cover the altar of Jehovah with tears and weeping and groaning so that He no longer regards or takes pleasure in the offering from your hand.

 14. But you say, “Why?”
 Because the Lord has been witness between you and the wife of your youth, that you have dealt treacherously with her, yet she is your companion, and the wife of your covenant.

 15. But did He not make one?
 And the rest of the spirit was His.
 And why one?
 He was seeking a godly seed.
 Take heed to your spirit, and let no one among you be unfaithful to the wife of your youth!

 16. The Lord, the God of Israel, says that He hates divorce and the man who covers up wrong with his garment, says the Lord of Hosts.
 Take heed to your spirit, and do not be unfaithful!

 17. You have wearied the Lord with your words.
 Yet you say, “How have we wearied Him?”
 When you say, “Everyone who does evil is good in the sight of Jehovah, and He delights in them!”
 Or when you say, “Where is the God of judgment?”